 Councilwoman Cindy McGovern also voted against Little Ivy League's petition, but said she would reconsider once it had a child care license from the state.
-Citing a brief one-paragraph provision among city regulations, she said research is needed into the kinds of municipal regulations that Pleasanton should have to govern the different type of private schools now in operations.
+Citing a brief one-paragraph provision among city regulations, she said research is needed into the kinds of municipal regulations that are needed to govern the different type of private schools now in operations.

 "We seem to be making up names for schools, such as tutoring school, heritage school and the like," she said.
 "I have no problem with this school other than that it should be licensed."

 School founder and Principal Jennifer Zheng said the school, which has 90 students, has lost its lease on its current facility at 4455 Stoneridge Drive and would be forced to close in June if the city denies its request to move into a 40,000-square-foot converted office building across from Hart Middle School.
 The building at 5925 West Las Positas Blvd. is home to the Korean Presbyterian Church, which plans to lease 8,000-square-feet that it isn't using to Little Ivy League.

 The school, which opened in 2005, provides tutoring on a variety of English and mathematics subjects but with a special focus on Chinese language and culture.
 A majority of students are American-born children of Chinese descent as well as children adopted from China as babies and youngsters too young to know the language and Chinese culture.

 One mother told the council that her child now recognizes, can write and speak using 300 Chinese characters after just a few months at Little Ivy League, marveling his grandparents on laptop visual phone conversations between his home in Pleasanton and theirs in China.